RobInLabUJI/NXT-Colab/README.md

 Run the install script:

-`./script/install.bash`Activate Bluetooth and pair your robot and computer.
+`./script/install.bash`

-Run the pairing script:
+Activate Bluetooth and pair your robot and computer:

 `./script/pair.bash`